 Image credit: Carlos Argueta via KDNuggets

-Finally, we must not forget gestures.
-Gestures seem to play a big part in how efficiently we communicate our emotions and how well we understand the emotions of others.
+Finally, I must not forget gestures.
+Gestures seem to play a big part in how efficiently you communicate your emotions and how well you understand the emotions of others.
 Because of social distancing, most meetings and lectures take place online, which hinders our ability to use gestures as a means of communication.
-To emphasize how limiting that is, we can look at many different research articles written about the importance of gestures.
+To emphasize how limiting that is, you can look at many different research articles written about the importance of gestures.

 For example, in Associating Facial Expressions and Upper-Body Gestures with Learning Tasks for Enhancing Intelligent Tutoring Systems (authored by Ardhendu Behera, Peter Matthew, Alexander Keidel, Peter Vangorp, Hui Fang & Susan Canning, published in 2020), it was suggested that understanding emotions when both face and body are involved is 35% more accurate than when involving only the face alone.
 The authors of the article also proposed using a deep learning model that analyzes HoF (Hand-over-Face) gestures and other non-verbal behavior.

 Different hand-over-face gestures presented in The Definitive Book of Body Language (Pease, A., & Pease, B. (2006))

 Image Source: Ardhendu Behera et al., Associating Facial Expressions and upper-body gestures with learning tasks for enhancing intelligent tutoring systems

 What are the Applications of Emotion Artificial Intelligence?

 As with most technological advances, Emotion AI has deviated from its original purpose of giving machines emotional intelligence and is nowadays used in many different industries: